 Culturally, though, the racial status of Jews was much more ambiguous.
 Especially during the peak of Jewish immigration from Eastern Europe in the late 19th and early 20th centuries, many Jews lived in tightly knit urban communities that were distinctly marked as separate from other American cultures: They spoke Yiddish, they published their own newspapers, they followed their own schedule of holidays and celebrations.
 Those boundaries were further enforced by widespread anti-Semitism: Jews were often excluded from taking certain jobs, joining certain clubs, or moving into certain neighborhoods.
 Insofar as “whiteness” represents acceptance in America’s dominant culture, Jews were not yet white.

-Goldstein sees it differently. “‘Whiteness’ and engagement with the categories of ‘white’ and ‘black’ are a reflection of a level of acculturation into a larger society,” he said.
-The Orthodox are “not just religiously different [from other Jews], but … socially separated,” he added.
+Goldstein sees it differently. “‘Whiteness’ and engagement with the categories of ‘white’ and ‘black’ are a reflection of a level of acculturation into a larger society,” he says.
+The Orthodox are “not just religiously different [from other Jews], but … socially separated,” he adds.
 “They tend to see the world through the lens of their own community.”
-In other words, their categories for understanding themselves and others might not be “white” and “non-white”; they’re more likely to be “Jewish” and “non-Jewish.”
+In other words, their categories for understanding themselves and others might not be “white” and “nonwhite”; they’re more likely to be “Jewish” and “non-Jewish.”

 As much variability as there is in how Jews might see their own whiteness, there’s even greater variability in how others see them.
-“For many Americans, if there’s a secular European Jew walking [down the street], Americans are not going to see the difference between a Polish Jew … and a Polish Catholic,” said Gordon.
+“For many Americans, if there’s a secular European Jew walking [down the street], Americans are not going to see the difference between a Polish Jew … and a Polish Catholic,” Gordon says.